Skip to main content

 Why transactional medspas plateau.

 Consider a single-location injectables-led medspa in a mid-size metro.
-40 to 60 new patients per month from all channels (paid, organic, referral).
-Average first-visit revenue of $500 to $700 (a single neurotoxin treatment plus some filler).
-Repeat-visit frequency of 2.5 to 3 times per year for the 30 to 40 percent of patients who become repeat customers.
-Annual revenue per repeat patient: $1,400 to $2,400.
+A steady stream of new patients per month from all channels (paid, organic, referral), a modest average first-visit ticket, and a repeat-visit frequency of a few times per year for the share of patients who become repeat customers.
+The annual revenue per repeat patient is real but bounded.

 The practice reaches steady-state when new patients in roughly equal lost patients out.
-For most practices that is somewhere between $1.8M and $3.5M annual revenue, depending on market and ticket size.
+For most practices that is a few million in annual revenue, depending on market and ticket size.
 To grow beyond that, the practice needs either higher new-patient velocity (more paid, more organic), higher first-visit ticket (upselling at consultation), higher retention rate (harder), or higher visit frequency (hardest).

 Each of these levers has a ceiling.
 New-patient velocity has a market-size ceiling.
 First-visit ticket has a patient-psychology ceiling.
 Retention rate and visit frequency are structurally capped by the transactional relationship: the patient comes in when they want to, the practice has no recurring contact, and the next visit is scheduled on the patient’s timeline rather than the practice’s.

 The economics of paid acquisition compound the plateau.
-Paid cost-per-lead for medspas has doubled from 2020 to 2025 across our client book.
+Paid cost-per-lead for medspas has risen sharply over the past several years across our client book.
 Organic search has become more competitive as chain medspas and PE-backed roll-ups have entered most markets.
 The practices that do not evolve off the transactional model end up running harder to stay in place.

 What membership actually changes.